Arjun-P17/tax-go/README.md

 Please note that this project is currently in development, and efforts are underway to address some limitations:
 - Only compatible with files formatted according to Interactive Brokers (IBKR).
 - Only utilizes a FIFO algorithm for determining which buy allotments to sell.
-- Currently, the calculation is done in USD.
+- Currently, the tax calculation is done in USD.
 - No testing

+Models in the repository layer contain comments with details about the structs and the fields.

 ### Usage